The Glebe: History

 In June 1891, the first electric street car set off down Bank Street for the Exhibition, which opened at Lansdowne Park in 1888.
 First Avenue Public School and St. Matthew's Anglican Church, then a small frame structure, opened their doors about the same time in 1898.
 Mutchmor Public School on Fifth Avenue was built in the 1890s with additions in 1911 and 1920 as housing density increased and new families moved into the district.
 The separate school, Corpus Christi, also dates from this early era.
 Roman Catholic families attended Mass for some years to a temporary chapel on the south side of Fourth Avenue near Percy.
 In 1900, the Ottawa Electric Street Railway was established, with one of its first routes running south along Bank Street.
 The Drive way, from Elgin Street and Laurier Avenue over the route to the Experimental Farm, was built between 1900 and 1903, providing added impetus to city growth on the south side.
 Most Glebe houses (which were largely built before 1914) date from this era, and the area became home to many middle-class workers.
 As housing went up on the avenues, corner stores and other commercial properties began to appear on Bank Street.
 The electric street car allowed workers to live in the Glebe and take the street car to work.
 As part of this building program, Clemow and Monkland Avenues were laid out and Clemow Avenue was paved west from Bank Street.
-From 1903-1904, a large low-lying area between Second and Third Avenues was filled in with sand taken from the land along Carling Avenue.
+From 1903 to 1904, a large low-lying area between Second and Third Avenues was filled in with sand taken from the land along Carling Avenue.
 Growth was slower on the blocks west of Bank Street, and housing did not extend much beyond Kent Street.

 Between Powell and Carling Avenues, a transformation gradually took place since an address in this part of the Glebe showed that the owner had property or position, probably both.
-A series of distinctive homes, both east and west of Bank Street, were indicative of style and wealth of the owners.
+A series of distinctive homes, both east and west of Bank Street, were indicative of the style and wealth of the owners.
 A number of the more upscale residences were designed by renowned Canadian architects W.E.
 Noffke and David Younghusband, while others were pattern-book homes built by local builders based on catalog designs similar to foursquare architecture elsewhere in North America.